California Sports Betting 2024: Are CA Sportsbooks Legal?

 What you can't bet on in California

 Nothing is in play for Californian bettors at the moment.
-As the state's future sports betting landscape begins to take shape, we'll learn more about what will be on and off the table.
+As the state's future sports betting industry begins to take shape, we'll learn more about what will be on and off the table when sportsbook operators arrive in the Golden State in the future.

 Politics